 Support in the early years

-We can tell you more about your rights to childcare and how to find childcare places in your area.
+We have access to a range of resources that can help, including information on behaviour, sleep and toileting.
+We can also help you to understand about your rights to free childcare and how to find childcare places in your area.

 Special educational needs

 Our advisers can explain how special educational needs (SEN) are